evandisoft/RedOnion/README.md

 **ROS** was created anew and may contain bugs,
 **LUA** may have some limitations but should be much safer to use.

+## Contributing
+We welcome people of all skill levels to contribute or give feedback, ask questions, etc.

+Here is more information about [contributing](Contributing.md).